dotse/tls-fed-auth/tls-fed-auth.md

 ## Metadata Signing

 Metadata is signed with JWS [@RFC7515] and published using JWS JSON Serialization.
-It is RECOMMENDED that metadata signatures are created wih algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].
+It is RECOMMENDED that metadata signatures are created with algorithm _ECDSA using P-256 and SHA-256_ ("ES256") as defined in [@RFC7518].

 The following metadata signature protected headers are REQUIRED: